nowitsanurag/nowitsanurag/README.md

 - 👋 Hi, I’m @anurag7270
 - 👀 I’m interested in Artificial intelligence, DBMS and Python.
-- 🌱 I’m currently learning Full Stack Development.
+- 🌱 I’m currently learning Backend Development.
 - I believe in being proactive rather than reactive.
 - Being focused, persistent, goal-oriented, and realistic helps me accomplish my objectives.
 - It is also an added advantage of mine to be a quick learner.